-Don’t use old medication, even for the same STD.
-Use medications as directed.
+Don’t use old medicine, even for the same STD.
+Use medicines as directed.

-Don’t share medication unless instructed to do so by your health care provider or clinic.
+Don’t share medicine unless instructed to do so by your healthcare provider or clinic.

 Even after you’ve been treated, you can still be infected again.
 This is a common problem.
 It happens when a partner passes the STD back to you.
 To avoid this, your partner must be tested.
 He or she may also need treatment.
 After treatment, go to any scheduled follow-up visits.
 Then prevent future problems with safer sex.
 Limit your number of partners and always use a latex condom.